Our Staff

 nfasciano@idahowildlife.org

 A dedicated advocate for Idaho’s wildlife and habitat, he brings a wealth of experience to the role.
-He previously served as the head of policy for the Idaho Chapter of Backcountry Hunters & Anglers, where he worked closely with IWF staff in the Idaho Legislature to ensure the voices of sportsmen and women were heard by our elected representatives.
+He previously served as the head of policy for the Idaho Chapter of Backcountry Hunters and Anglers, where he worked closely with IWF staff in the Idaho Legislature to ensure the voices of sportsmen and women were heard by our elected representatives.

-Fasciano has been an active partner on a range of priorities central to IWF’s mission.
-He has advocated for the recovery Idaho’s wild salmon and steelhead runs, worked to push land management agencies to include the latest science on wildlife migration corridors in land use decisions, and has been a consistent defender of public access to Idaho’s abundant public lands and waters.
+Nick has been an active partner on a range of priorities central to IWF’s mission.
+He has advocated for the recovery of Idaho’s wild salmon and steelhead runs, worked to push land management agencies to include the latest science on wildlife migration corridors in land use decisions, and has been a consistent defender of public access to Idaho’s abundant public lands and waters.

 gvisser@idahowildlife.org

-Garret grew up on the coast of South Carolina where his earliest memories were coaxing outboards to run and fly fishing in the saltwater marshes behind home.
+Garret grew up on the coast of South Carolina where his earliest memories were coaxing outboards to run and fly fishing in the saltwater marches behind his home.
 He received a B.S. in Wildlife Biology with a focus on aquatics from the University of Montana and a Master of Studies in Environmental and Natural Resource Law from Lewis & Clark College in Oregon.
 Garret has worked as a fly fishing guide across Western Montana and the Bob Marshall Wilderness.
 He has worked collaboratively with landowners and public land managers to restore big game migration corridors that were blocked for decades.

 kmaki@idahowildlife.org